maxrossello/redmine_testsuites/README.md

 # Redmine Test Suites

+Allows to run the Redmine test suite along with plugin tests, considering the different behaviors introduced by supported plugins over the Redmine default behavior.

+Furthermore, the plugin adds tasks to run byebug and minitest_bisect over the very same test list and test order as the plain test task.

+## Version

 The plugin version corresponds to minimum version of Redmine required.
 Look at dedicated branch for each Redmine version.

-Allows to run the Redmine test suite along with plugin tests, considering the different behaviors introduced by supported plugins over the Redmine default behavior.

-Furthermore, the plugin adds tasks to run byebug and minitest_bisect over the very same test list and test order as the plain test task.

 ## Overview